How to appeal a parking ticket and win

 Unfortunately we can't really answer this one for you – it's really down to how unfair you feel the ticket is and how strong a case you think you'll be able to present.

 However, it is worth your time to do a bit of a cost-benefit analysis on the appeal.
-While you could end up not having to pay a penny, you could also miss out on the reduced fine on offer for paying up within 14 days.
+While you could end up not having to pay a penny, you could also miss out on the reduced fine that's on offer if you pay up within 14 days.

 If you're unsuccessful in making an informal appeal, you'll often still be able to pay at the reduced rate.
 As long as you're sure that you'll still be able to pay the discounted parking fine (check with your council if you're unsure!), it's worth making an informal appeal if you reckon the ticket was unfair.